 The AMP’s insurance collection could have been offered as a job lot to the FAI Insurances and HIH Insurance but too late.
 Reading is now out of favour among those who run our key institutions.
 There will be no reading on the big picture, by order of management.
 Better dead than well-read.

 The Commonwealth Bank dismantled its library in 1999 — a product of then CEO David Murray’s deep concern for the opportunity cost of the floor space at Martin Place.
-NSW Business Chamber, a venerable industry lobby, has “downsized” its library considerably — in the process changing its name to the “Knowledge Centre”.
+Business Australia (formerly the NSW Business Chamber), a venerable industry lobby, has “downsized” its library considerably — in the process changing its name to the “Knowledge Centre”.
 They probably hired a consultant to come up with that harbinger of impending cutbacks.
 When did a librarian ever perform well on a managerialist’s conception of key performance indicators?

 The NSW Department of Family and Community Services has confirmed the trend.
 For a period, the department offered its staff a service for required journal material from the State Library.
 That service has now been cut and the department's staff acquires material on its own time or perhaps not at all.